tiian/tiian.github.io/flom/security/Security.md

 With this configuration:

 * any FLoM client can connect to any FLoM server (daemon)
-* all the network traffic can be captured and recorded because it's based on XML document exchanges between the peers.
+* all the network traffic flows without any form of encryption

 ### Channel Encryption ###
 With this configuration FLoM uses TLS to encrypt the TCP/IP network traffic and: